 To keep people engaged, cable news networks will report on pretty much anything.
-Since they all have their specific audiences, the most effective thing to report on is that which resonates most with these audiences.
+Since they all have their specific audiences, the most effective thing to report on is what resonates most with these audiences.
 Therefore, it becomes a real “quantity or quality” situation.
 We have more information to work with, but how useful is that information?

 Because of cable news, most people now know more about the world than people living even just twenty or thirty years ago.
 It’s just a matter of what they know that is in question.

 First coined during the Gulf War of 1990-1991, this refers to how cable news broadcasts can impact government decision making and policy.
 Because people can now see what is going on in the world around them minutes, if not seconds after it happens, we are much more aware of what policymakers and other leaders are doing.